0xleung/webui-compose/README.md

-This is a Docker compose template for running Open-UI locally.
+This is a Docker compose template for running open-webui locally.
 When using it, copy `.env.example` to `.env`.
 Modify the corresponding configuration files as needed.

 **OLLAMA_BASE_URL**: The address of Ollama.